 To help out, we’re going to look at how the two devices measure up and which one you may want around the home.
 Wondering what the heck a smart display is in the first place?
 Read this.

 Those three inches can make quite a big difference when actually using the devices.
 You see, since a smart display is designed to stay in one spot, you need to be able to view it with ease as you move around the room.
-A larger screen leads to a clearer picture: This is particularly important when reading details/instructions or watching a show.
+A larger screen leads to a clearer picture; this is particularly important when reading details/instructions or watching a show.
 The Show 2 simply provides more in this area.

 The Echo Show 2, on the other hand, has a pyramid-like support angling back from the edges of the display.
-This provides more base support than the Home Hub and makes the smart display harder to accidentally knock over.
+This provides more base support than the Nest Hub and makes the smart display harder to accidentally knock over.
 But the Show 2 may need a little more room, depending on where you want to put it.

 Both designs feature a similar cloth-like covering for the bases.
 Behind that covering are the speakers for the devices, so you don’t want to crowd them too much.
-The Google Home Hub model is available in several colors, including charcoal, aqua, chalk, and sand.
+The Google Nest Hub model is available in several colors, including charcoal, aqua, chalk, and sand.
 The Echo 2 is available only in charcoal and sandstone.

-While both the Google Home Hub and the Amazon Echo Show can play videos and control your smart home devices, there are other areas where these two smart displays diverge significantly.
+While both the Google Nest Hub and the Amazon Echo Show can play videos and control your smart home devices, there are other areas where these two smart displays diverge significantly.
 Let’s take several important features one by one and talk about how they compare.

-Speaker: The Echo Show 2 has two separate 2-inch speakers, a passive bass radiator, and Dolby processing that come together for some impressive sound — much improved over the Echo Show first edition.
-All we know so far about the Google Home Hub is that it has a “full-range speaker.”
+The Echo Show 2 has two separate 2-inch speakers, a passive bass radiator, and Dolby processing that come together for some impressive sound — much improved over the Echo Show first edition.
+All we know so far about the Google Nest Hub is that it has a “full-range speaker.”
 Our initial testing of the device at the Google event puts the sound quality somewhere between the Google Home and the Google Home Mini.
 That’s not great.
-For now it looks like the Show 2 has the upper hand in full-room sound.
+For now, it looks like the Show 2 has the upper hand in full-room sound.

 For example, a smart security cam (some of which can send video footage to a smart display) may work with Alexa and not Google Assistant or vice versa, so it’s always smart to check.
 You can answer a Ring doorbell through your Echo Show device.
-The Google Home Hub is designed to work closely with Nest products, and you can answer a Nest Hello video doorbell through the Home Hub.
+The Google Nest Hub is designed to work closely with Nest products, and you can answer a Nest Hello video doorbell through the Nest Hub.

-In addition, the Echo Show is also a built in Zigbee smart hub, giving you an additional option for connecting devices even if they aren’t compatible with Alexa.
+In addition, the Echo Show is also a built-in Zigbee smart hub, giving you an additional option for connecting devices even if they aren’t compatible with Alexa.

-Photos: The Google Home Hub works with Google Photos, with a “live album” feature that allows you to turn the Hub in a living photo album of a recent collection of photos.
+The Google Nest Hub works with Google Photos, with a “live album” feature that allows you to turn the Hub in a living photo album of a recent collection of photos.
 This makes the Hub well suited to serve as a picture frame when not in use.
 The Show 2 can also show photos, but it doesn’t have the same focus or photo rotation capabilities and doesn’t sync with Google Photos automatically.

 When it comes to movies and TV shows, the Hub offers ready access to YouTube and six free months of YouTube Premium.
 The Show 2, on the other hand, does not feature YouTube but is compatible with Prime Video (you can watch Prime movies and original content and movies you’ve purchased through Amazon), live TV and sports via Hulu.
 Overall, the Show 2 seems better positioned to be an entertainment device as long as you can live without YouTube.